WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-12-scrum-part-3-scrum-roles.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Agile, Scrum]
+description: Scrum knows only three different roles the Product Owner, the Scrum Master and the development team.
+In this post I will explain this rolls.
 ---
 Scrum knows only three different roles: the Product Owner, the Scrum Master and the development team.